oferww/bambi/README.md

 <p align="center">
   A personal AI assistant that knows about Ofer’s life. <br>
-  It uses RAG (Retrieval Augmented Generation) over photos, PDFs, Instagram/CSV data, and text memories to answer questions, with a Streamlit frontend and a Cohere-powered backend.
+  It uses RAG (Retrieval Augmented Generation) over photos, PDFs, and Instagram/CSV data, to answer questions, with a Streamlit frontend and a Cohere-powered backend.
 </p>

 ## Features